isomerpages/mddi-corp/_what-we-do/Public Comms and Engagement/Public Engagement.md

 <h3>REACH</h3>
 <p><strong>Who is REACH?</strong>
 </p>
-<p>At REACH (reaching everyone for active citizenry @ home), we seek to engage
+<p>At REACH (Reaching Everyone for Active Citizenry @ Home), we seek to engage
 and gather feedback from fellow Singaporeans on national and social issues that are close to our hearts.
-We analyse and share all the feedback we receive, regardless of sentiment, with our colleagues in the relevant Ministries and agencies as part of the policymaking process.</p>
+We analyse and share all the feedback we receive with our colleagues in the relevant Ministries and agencies as part of the policymaking process.</p>
 <p><strong>How do I share my feedback on REACH?</strong>
 </p>
 <p>Members of the public can share their views through:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>REACH Online Feedback Form</p>
+<p>REACH Online Feedback Form (available on REACH's website)</p>
 </li>
 <li>
 <p>Post: 140 Hill Street, #01-01A, Old Hill Street Police Station, Singapore